Encryption and Security

 Data at rest (locally on the camera)

-30+ days of video is securely encrypted on the solid-state storage of the camera using AES 128-bit encryption.
+30+ days of video is securely encrypted on the solid-state storage of the camera using AES encryption.

 Data at rest (AWS)